Figure Skater's Website

 The jump and spin descriptions throughout this section describe the steps a counterclockwise jumper would use — if you're watching a clockwise jumper, just change all the "rights" to "lefts" and vice versa.

-The elements which have a star ( * ) next to their names in the listing below have pictures or short video clips to help you see what they look like.
+Many of the elements in the listing below have pictures or short video clips to help you see what they look like.
 Thank you to all my skating friends who have volunteered to demonstrate these elements.

 Edges and Turns